sebivenlo/dockerstart/README.md

 ## Windows
 Windows makes things complicated, First make sure you're running a windows 10 Pro edition, otherwise you will need to setup an VM for an Unix environment.
 Then install Docker from Docker.com.

-Clone the repository and open powershell inside the ~\dockerstart\helloworld. run the following command:
+Clone the repository and open powershell inside the ~/dockerstart/helloworld. run the following command:
 ```cmd
 Docker-compose build